 How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:
+Not an issue of what technically constitutes accessibility

+If it is not accessible – it is not accessible and should be labelled as such.

+But there may be key policy issues here – and advice to those in this situation to reduce the impact on users with disabilities.

-How accompanying guidance might contribute to addressing this situation
+How guidance documents accompanying the technical standard might contribute to addressing this situation

 Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation
+Provide information to make it clearer why accessibility at all stages is important

+Even betas should be made accessible.
+Bugs are expected in Betas, and accessibility bugs would be included.
+But skipping accessibility for betas is not any more acceptable than only providing beta’s to one ethnic group or excluding an ethnic group.
+Accessibility regulations are rooted in discrimination law – and skipping it in beta’s is discrimination of this group – excluding them from access to betas.

+Accessibility is much easier and less expensive if done from the start.
+Thus it should be in beta’s anyway.

+Product Demos and Time to market examples are similar to experimental (just a different stage) So same logic applies. \

+Note that having accessibility not be there when it is time to market a product– is a result of not having accessibility in beta’s and other stages up to that point.

-Example considerations that accessibility policies could adopt to help address this situation:
+Provide example considerations that accessibility policies could adopt to help address this situation:

+Provide exceptions to accessibility of products before they are released to market as long as efforts are made for accessibility at all stages OR

+Only apply accessibility standards to products are the time they are released to market.
+Provide recommendation that accessibility be included at all stages of product development

 Situation 10: Not all accessibility requirements are always applicable to all content

-In this situation the content provider does not need to meet all accessibility requirements, or can meet them in different ways, depending on the audience.

 Example 10.1 - content provided to a limited group of users only

 A coach provides online training for small groups of trainees.
 The content for each training is different, depending on the requested training and audience.
 For example, handouts are provided as electronic documents and have different diagrams, tables, and information depending on the particular training.
 The handouts and other documents as well as video recordings from the trainings are made available online to the small group of trainees only.
 The coach is aware of the accessibility considerations that may be applicable.
 The coach collects accessibility accommodation requests ahead of each training and adapts the trainings accordingly.
 For example, the coach adapts exercises for people with physical disabilities, provides real-time captioning and sign-language for people with hearing disabilities, describes visual information more clearly for people with visual disabilities, and extends breaks for people with fatigue, when such accessibility accommodations are requested.
 The electronic documents and video recordings are also made accessible according to these requests.
 For example, captions, audio/text descriptions, and text alternatives for images are only provided when needed.
 All content made available to the public, such as the website with promotional excerpts from some of the trainings, meet the broader set of accessibility requirements.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 10.2 - content accessed by known set of user technologies